lana-z/ai-insytes-agreement/pitch.md

 Questions:

-* Where we get the data from (API, public info on the web, public blogs, social media,
+* Where we get the data from (API, public info on the web, public blogs, social media, etc.)

 ## Job Search App MVP (companies)